oasci/metalflare/study/dissemination/reports/sims/README.md

 ### His148 to Thr203

 Forming a disulfide bond between Cys147 and Cys204 substantially stabilizes the beta-sheet.
+Indeed, the hydrogen bonding probability increases from 0.865 to 0.997 when using a H to O cutoff of 2.5 Å. (For a cutoff rationale, please see our [protocol](../../../methods/01-protocols/hbond).)
+Cu(I) binding induces the opposite effect by destabilizing the beta strand with a probability of 0.063 of forming the hydrogen bond.

 !!! quote ""
     <figure markdown>
     ![](../../../figures/f-beta-sheets/f001-his148_h-thr203_o/f001-his148_h-thr203_o-pdf.svg){ width=700 }
     </figure>

-Indeed, the hydrogen bonding probability increases from 0.865 to 0.997 when using a H to O cutoff of 2.5 Å. (For a cutoff rationale, please see our [protocol](../../../methods/01-protocols/hbond).)
-Cu(I) binding induces the opposite effect by destabilizing the beta strand with a probability of 0.063 of forming the hydrogen bond.
-As shown in the figures below, this destabilized hydrogen bond is correlated to Thr203 backbone angles.
+We can elucidate the mechanism by plotting 2D histograms of this His148 -NH to Thr203 =O distance with respect to relevant dihedral angles.
+If correlated, we would see distinct patterns in the PMFs.

+The figures below show this distance with respect to $\psi$<sub>Thr203</sub> or $\phi$<sub>His148</sub>.
+Larger distances (i.e., destabilized beta-sheet) are weakly positively correlated with $\psi$<sub>Thr203</sub>; with distances beyond 2.5 Å are primarily observed in trans-like conformations.
+Values of $\phi$<sub>His148</sub> do not appear to be more relevant for longer distances as the 2D PMF appears roughly symmetric across the y-axis.

 === "Reduced"
     <figure markdown>